Myrdincx/Weltheas/content/Religion/The Order of Mytvran.md

 The number 33 holds symbolic importance within the Order.
 Despite this, not a single explanation is universally accepted.

 Common interpretations include:
-- The believed amount of days [[Myrdin Windheim]] spent in silence after witnessing Mytvran.
+- The believed amount of days [[Myrdin Windheim|Myrdin]] spent in silence after witnessing Mytvran.
 - A symbolic measure of depth, representing the point at which light no longer reaches

 Meetings are sometimes held in cycles of thirty-three days, and certain rituals are repeated thirty-three times.
 Members are discouraged from assigning fixed meaning to the number, as giving it an interpretation is considered a form of blindness.